 - I Timothy 4:1-2

 First, Paul declares that the apostasy will be a sure thing.
 It will happen.
 This has been clearly revealed to him by the Holy Spirit.
-Here Paul is prophesying about a future event, like the prophets of old warned Israel.
+Here the Apostle is prophesying about a future event much as the prophets of old had warned Israel about future calamities and dangers.

 The "later times" or "last times" is the Christian age, from Pentecost to the return of Christ.
 The falling away or apostasy will come at different times and in different ways during this period.
-He also defines the apostasy or falling away from the "faith."
+Paul also defines the apostasy as the falling away from the "faith."

 - When it is "the" faith, it refers to the teachings of Jesus rather than belief or trust.